 Wellesley-in-Aix participants generally appreciate the informal nature and openness of the Provençal people; the relaxed pace of daily life in Aix; and proximity to major sites, such as the spectacular coastal cliffs or calanques between Marseille and Cassis, the Roman arenas in Arles and Orange, and World Heritage sites like Avignon.
 The sunny climate and easy access to Spain, Italy and North Africa also make southern France a desirable place to live and provide an interesting contrast to Paris and the north.

 Aix is a city rich in literary, cultural and artistic events, particularly in 2013 with the designation of Marseille-Provence as the Capitale européenne de la culture or MP 2013.
 Aix’s annual summer opera festival attracts distinguished performers and audiences from all over the world.
 The city also boasts a music school, the Conservatoire Darius Milhaud, named for a composer and Aix native and is home to choreographer Anjelin Preljocaj’s renowned Pavillon Noir theatre.
-The Grand Théâtre de Provence features opera performances, concerts, and classical and contemporary plays throughout the year.
-The annual Festival Tous Courts competition in December brings together producers and aficionados of short feature films from all over the world.
+The Grand Théâtre de Provence features opera performances, concerts, and classical and contemporary plays throughout the year and the Théâtre de la Manufacture and the Théâtre du Bois de l'Aune offer free shows all year long.

 In addition to the many cultural and artistic events, sports like hiking, kayaking and biking, among others, are also popular in the Aix region.
 We encourage students to join a club or team and to take advantage of organized activities like hiking, yoga and dance classes or cooking and wine-tasting classes.
 Joining a chorus or musical group, being part of sports team, taking pottery or photography lessons, or doing volunteer work, for example, are excellent ways to meet French people and improve your language skills while having fun.
+The MJC Prévert (youth and culture center) offers various classes and is located near the WIA center.
 Individual cultural stipends allow WIA students to be reimbursed for activities of their choice in French.

-All housing is organized and managed by the program.
+All housing is organized and managed by the program in Aix-en-Provence.
 Students fill out a questionnaire and final placements are confirmed upon students’ arrival in France.
 The majority of WIA participants opt to live in homestays, which provides daily interaction and conversation with French hosts.
 All hosts are carefully selected by on-site staff.
 Students in homestays have their own rooms, wireless access, and daily breakfast and most evening meals are provided.

 Subject to availability, students may also opt to live in 1 of 3 single rooms with ensuite bathrooms and cooking facilities in a private student residence hall for French students in central Aix.
 WIA provides linens, cooking utensils and dishes.